 At Adlington St Paul's CE Primary School, all pupils regardless of their particular need, are offered inclusive teaching, which will enable them to make the best possible progress in school and ensure they feel a valued member of the wider school community.
 Their education, safety, well-being, enjoyment and health are of paramount importance.
-The staff and governors of Adlington St. Paul's Primary school are passionate in providing all our children with a safe and secure learning environment with a deep sense of belonging to a caring Christian community.
+The staff and governors of Adlington St. Paul's Primary school are passionate in providing all our children with a safe and secure learning environment with a deep sense of belonging to a caring Christian community, where whatever they do, they can work at it with all their heart.